JamyJones/jjdgdjf/msg.md

 }
 #endif

 This code could work but i don't know how to let the compiler know that i have defined these symbols here, for some reason i don't want modify the original source files(i don't want to do things like "#include...") because there's like a hundred files that use such symbols/functions .
 If only there's a way for the compiler to know that i did define these symbols in file.
-Am Prefer using a Makefile.
+Actually the thing is the build system i have only allows access direct to the compiler via viriables like LDflags ,